mrerisi08/ASR-T2D-XGB/README.md

 # ASR-T2DM-ML

+Repository for a research project done by Max Rerisi, mentored by Dr. Mathieu Ravaut.

 Do not attempt to run 0_generate_pseudo_data.py.
 It does not have the real data from which to generate the pseudo data.

 1_data_process.py has the normalization of numerical features in an unreachable if statement because the pseudo data by default is from 0-1.
 Similarly, processing binary features is disabled because the binary pseudo data was generated as 0/1 and didn't need to be processed like the original dataset.<br>